ric2b/Vivaldi-browser/chromium/tools/win/IdleWakeups/README.md

 IdleWakeups.exe can then be found in src/tools/win/IdleWakeups/x64/Debug/.

 # Usage
-"IdleWakeups.exe" to match all Chrome processes.
+`IdleWakeups.exe` to match all Chrome processes.

-"IdleWakeups.exe Firefox" to match all Firefox processes.
+`IdleWakeups.exe Firefox` to match all Firefox processes.

-"IdleWakeups.exe msedge" to match all Edge processes.
+`IdleWakeups.exe msedge` to match all Edge processes.

-The process matching the provided parameter is identified by case-sensitive string prefix, e.g., "some_process" and "some_process.exe" would both work.
+The process matching the provided parameter is identified by case-sensitive string prefix, e.g., `some_process` and `some_process.exe` would both work.

 When the tool starts it begins gathering and aggregating CPU usage, private working set size, number of context switches / sec, and power usage for all